pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 **How do you make sure that your services are reliable?**

 - Setup 'heartbeat checks' so that you can notice trends and prevent your server from getting pushed to its operational limits.
+- Ensuring reliability is all about prevention and quick responses to the common pitfalls of a machine.

 ### Security
 **How can monitoring practices keep your system safe?**